jason2506/PythonHMM/README.md

     model = hmm.train(sequences)

-The `train` function also have a optional `delta` argument (which is defaults to 0.0001).
-This argument is used to specify that the learning algorithm will stop when the difference of the log-likelihood between two consecutive iterations is less than `delta`.
+The `train` function also has two optional arguments, `delta` and `smoothing`.

+The `delta` argument (which is defaults to 0.0001) specifies that the learning algorithm will stop when the difference of the log-likelihood between two consecutive iterations is less than `delta`.

+The `smoothing` argument (which is defaults to 0) is the smoothing parameter of the [additive smoothing](http://en.wikipedia.org/wiki/Additive_smoothing) to avoid zero probability.

 ## License